Is Mendoza the right pick for this franchise and this town.? Year long eval.

 Club Member

 Started my Mendoza evaluation.
-Haven’t looked at 2025 Indiana tape yet.but I figured with all his intangibles and connection to the city, the heritage here and the affinity he has for the Dolphins I figured a thread world be appropriate considering we might have a shot.
+Haven’t looked at 2025 Indiana tape yet.but I figured with all his intangibles and connection to the city, the heritage here and the affinity he has for the Dolphins I figured a thread would be appropriate considering we might have a shot.

 just went back to his cal year last year first to start.
 A few observations.